huynguyenbao/huynguyenbao.github.io/_posts/2022-09-24-variational-methods-segmentation_p1.md

 To answer that, we need **some criteria** for a good curve $C$:

-1. Two regions foreground and background in the input image should be separated completely.
+1. The input image's two regions, foreground, and background, should be separated completely.
 2. The curve $C$ should be continuous and smooth as much as possible.

-With the two above assumptions we can derive an energy function to find $C$:
+With the two above assumptions, we can derive an energy function to find $C$:

 $$E(C) = E_\text{image}(C) + E_\text{int}(C)$$